 Now that you know why podcast guesting is important, let’s talk about the how.

-First things first, how do you find podcasts to speak on?
+How do you find podcasts to guest on?

 The common misconception is hosts will reach out to people they are interested in having on as guests.
 And sometimes that’s true.
 Shows with big audiences usually have the luxury of hand-picking their guests, and there’s a long waiting line.